The Lionel Postwar O-Gauge Layout

 And on the other walls, shelves of fun stuff I've aquired in the hope I can find space for it on some layout or other.
 Some Lionel, much old European -- and of course, my steam toys.

 and even the outbuildings...

 In a separate building we have two antique bowling lanes my mother rescued from a Knights of Columbus hall that was being demolished.
 The Standard Guage layout now resides above one.
 And on the walls...
-Items destined for the prewar O and Gauge-1 Layout in the design stages.
+Items destined for the prewar O and Gauge-1 Layout for which I've just started track work.